 The Maldives is particularly suited for a citizen science data collection program, given the number of tourists that visit the country specifically to dive, snorkel, and view marine wildlife.
 Photo-ID can be used as a “capture-mark-recapture” method.
 Statistical modelling of a series of photos can reveal patterns of residency and movement between reefs, determine the population and population structure of a reef at a given time, calculate inter-nesting periods, etc.

 The results can be combined with the Maldivian government’s TurtleWatch database to develop and evaluate turtle conservation measures.
 ORP is also working with other groups around the world to develop “The Internet of Turtles”, which will be a data-sharing platform for PhotoID research.
-As of January 2016, there were over 9,000 sightings logged in the Photo-ID database of almost 1,900 unique Hawksbill turtles, over 320 Green turtles, and over 25 Olive Ridley turtles.
+As of August 2020, there were over 25,450 sightings logged in the Photo-ID database of 3,184 individual Hawksbill turtles and 840 individual Green turtles.